alexandergall/bf-sde-nixpkgs/README.md

-     variant of the program can be given a different `execName`, which makes it possible to combine them all in the same Nix profile or user environment (which would otherwise result in a naming conflict because all programs would have the same name, i.e. `p4Name`)
+     variant of the program can be given a different `execName`, which makes it possible to combine them all in the same Nix profile or user environment (which would otherwise result in a naming conflict because all programs would have the same name)

    * `target`: optional target for which to compile.
-Must be one of `tofino`, `tofino2` or `tofino3`.
+Must be one of `tofino` or `tofino2`.
 The default is the intrinsic target for the selected `platform`.
 Overriding the default only makes sense for the `model` pseudo-platform, which supports all targets (and defaults to `tofino`).
-To avoid this override, use the pseudo-platforms `modelT2` and `modelT3` instead.
-Note that while the P4 compiler has been supporting `tofino2` for some time, the standard build script `p4_build.sh` supports `tofino2` and `tofino3` only for SDE 9.7.0 and later.
+To avoid this override, use the pseudo-platform `modelT2` instead.

    * `buildFlags`: optional list of strings of options to be passed to the `p4_build.sh` build script, for example a list of